 - 4. Each gap, speed bump, intersection, dead end, ramp, obstacle, and seesaw can only be scored once per intended direction through the course.
 Points are not awarded for subsequent attempts through the course. - 5.
 The referees will not count any hazards in the evacuation zone towards additional points. - 6.
 Successful victim rescue (SVR): Robots are awarded multipliers for successfully rescuing victims.
 A successful victim rescue occurs when the victim is entirely moved into the designated evacuation point, and no part of the robot can be in contact with the victim.
 When the referee determines there has been a successful victim rescue, the referee will remove the victim from the evacuation point to allow more victims to be evacuated.
-The multipliers are allocated as such: - a.
-Level one evacuation point: - (SLVR) = × 1.2 per successful rescue of a living victim. - (SDVR) = × 1.2 per successful rescue of the dead victim if both living victims have already been successfully evacuated.
+The multipliers are allocated as such: - ∘ (SLVR) = × 1.4 per successful rescue of a living victim. - (SDVR) = × 1.4 per successful rescue of the dead victim if both living victims have already been successfully evacuated. - 7.
+Only the victims placed by the robot at the appropriate evacuation point will be awarded multipliers.